 Lahmacun is also a vital part of the earliest Levantine cuisine.
 The dish was extremely basic in its initial years and was gradually added to with meat toppings on the dough.
 However, the dish kept on transforming as time passed.

 It’s also spelled as ‘Lahmajun’ in Armenian or ‘Lahm Bi-‘Ajin’ in Arabic which means ‘meat with dough’.
-Despite being 4,000 years old, the dish is irreplaceable even today.
+Despite being 4,000 years old, the dish is still as popular as it ever was.

 - All-purpose flour - 2 cups